JCThomas4214/CassMask/README.md

 ## Batching!

 Batching is not always the best solution to minimize queries in Cassandra.
-Because of the nature of Cassandra and how it patitions the data to Nodes/SSTables, batching is best practice if and only if the INSERTS, UPDATES, and DELETES are for a single partition.
+Because of the nature of Cassandra and how it partitions the data to Nodes/SSTables, batching is best practice if and only if the INSERTS, UPDATES, and DELETES are for a single partition.

 In CassMask batching is currently only availiable per function basis and is off by default.
 If you would like ot enable it, simply pass in a Object with batch = true as the second argument.